 The global Internet of Things (IoT) market size was valued at USD 605.69 billion in 2014.
 Technological proliferation and increasing investments are expected to drive the global market over the next seven years.
-Significant advances in telecommunication and growing penetration of internet and broadband services have further propelled the growth of Internet of Things (IoT) industry.
+Significant advances in telecommunication and growing penetration of internet and broadband services have further propelled the growth of the Internet of Things (IoT) industry.

 North America IoT market revenue by application, 2012 - 2022 (USD Billion)

 Tech giants and corporate investors are observed to make significant investments in the Internet of Things industry.
 Companies such as Dell and Intel have proactively begun to open Internet of Things divisions and innovation labs.
 Additionally, innovative technology startups, such as smart plug maker, Zuli and IoT cloud service provider, Electric Imp, have managed to attract extensive funding owing to its increasing product applications across various industry verticals.